2019 - 2023 DSLEMMemorandum of Understanding: Article 8: Deferred Compensation

 What’s on this Page

-Nothing herein renders the County liable to the Association or any employee for a discontinuance of Internal Revenue Service or Franchise Tax Board approval of any County deferred compensation plan or portion thereof.
+Nothing herein renders County liable to Association or any employee for a discontinuance of Internal Revenue Service or Franchise Tax Board approval of any County deferred compensation plan or portion thereof.

-The County agrees to deposit into the deferred compensation account of each employee in the Bargaining Unit other than Correctional Lieutenant and Sheriff’s Captain (Corrections) five percent (5%) of the employee’s biweekly gross salary.
+The County agrees to deposit into the deferred compensation account of each employee in the Bargaining Unit four and one-half percent (4.5%) of the employee’s biweekly gross salary.

-Beginning with the first pay date in February of 2003, represented employees who receive deferred County-paid 401 (A) Plan benefits will pay a fee of $0.75 each pay period.
+Beginning with the first pay date in February, 2003, represented employees who receive deferred County-paid 401 (A) Plan benefits will pay seventy-five cents ($.75) each pay period.